 Many lawn mowers come with a mulching attachment or mulching chamber.
 A mulcher works by circulating the grass within the lawn mower so that it can be chopped several times before it is dispersed back into the lawn.
 Some mulchers have a special blade and an enclosed deck.
 The finely cut grass is blown into your lawn instead of being blown out of the side of the mower.

-For small yards, an electric mulching mower with a cord may be the perfect grasscycling machine.
-For bigger yards, the new cordless electric mowers may be worth the extra cost.
+For small yards, an electric mulching mower may be the perfect grasscycling machine.
 In general, electric mowers are not as powerful as gas mowers, so they usually have slightly shorter blades and will have to be pushed a little slower in overgrown, wet grass.
+But advancements are seeing this change quickly: soon electric mowers will offer the same power as gas mowers.
+Stay tuned!

 While mulching mowers and mower attachments are useful for grasscycling, you can still grasscycle with any mower.